hamzic2019/hamzic2019/README.md

 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2023 Goals: Contribute more to Open Source projects

-> Outdated, new portofolio is coming soon.
+> Portofolio outdated, new portofolio is coming soon.
 If you are interested to see [PORTOFOLIO](https://github.com/hamzic2019/Portofolio), be free to check it out!